-For International Chocolate Day, I think a S’mores inspired chocolate cake, layered with whipped caramel frosting would be appropriate.
-The chocolate cake is quite dense, rather that light and spongy.
-Sandwiched between the layers we have a mascarpone and caramel frosting.
-To off-set the sweetness I use Lindt 70% chocolate for the ganache.
-The dark roasted flavour of bitter-sweet chocolate is the perfect foil to the sweet meringue peaks.
+This S’mores Chocolate cake is a worth flouring up for.
+The chocolate cake is dark and chocolatey and sandwiched with mascarpone and caramel frosting.
+To off-set the sweetness I use 70% chocolate for the glossy ganache.
+The dark roasted flavour of bitter-sweet chocolate is the perfect foil for sweet meringue.

 There are several options for the S’mores topping.
-For an authentic S’more, use tiny white marshmallows and scorch with a blow torch.
+For an authentic S’more, use tiny white marshmallows and scorch with a kitchen blow torch.
 If you choose to do the meringue version, you can approach it in one of two ways – conventional or the Italian meringue method.
 The Italian meringue uses hot sugar syrup which cooks the whites while whisking.
 The alternate method of beating the sugar into the egg whites is not recommended for children, the elderly or those with compromised immune systems.

 Admittedly, there are a couple of steps to making this chocolate cake, but it’s one of those occasional cakes that’s worth savouring.
-If you hustle, you could have this cake ready for dessert on Sunday.
+That said, it make the perfect weekend treat or Sunday dessert.
 Happy chocolate Day!

 S’mores Chocolate Cake

 For the chocolate sponge, I use this chocolate cake recipe.
 Reduce the sugar by 1/4 cup.

 250g mascarpone cream, at room temperature (I used Lancewood – luxuriously thick and creamy)